Search by Keyword

 A 2016 interview with Donovan sheds some more light on the writing of "Julia," inferring that he had more to do with the song than just the finger-picking style.
 "As John was in this period of tuition with me, he told me he wanted to write a song about his mother.
 He said, 'Donovan, you're the king of children's songs.
 Can you help me?'
 I asked him what exactly it was that he wanted to to.
 He said, 'I want to write a song about the childhood that I never really had with my mother.'
 He asked me to help him with the images that he could use in lyrics for a song about this subject.
 So I said, 'Well, when you think of the song, where do you imagine yourself?'
 And John said, 'I'm at the beach and I'm holding hands with my mother and we're walking together.'
 And I helped him with a couple of lines, 'Seashell eyes / windy smile' - for the Lewis Carroll 'Alice In Wonderland' feel that John loved so much.
 And the song, which you may know, is the amazing 'Julia.'
 I haven't told many people that before.”

-“Julia” is only the first song to have been written by John in homage to his late mother.
+“Julia” appears to have been the first song that John wrote during his India trip, his original handwritten lyric sheet numbering this song as #1 while other songs, such as "Dear Prudence" and "Revolution" feature different number designations.
+One verse on this lyric sheet consists of the lyrics "Beautiful Julia / silent cloud calls me / so I sing a song of love for you, Julia."
+This song was only the first to have been written by John in homage to his late mother.
 Two others, both from his critically acclaimed solo album “Plastic Ono Band,” were obvious tributes to her as well.
 The first, entitled “Mother,” is a stark but emotional display of what his life had been like without the continued emotional support of his mother.
 The second, the album closer “My Mummy's Dead,” is a deadpan, eerie depiction of reality twelve years after his mother's untimely death.

 John recorded various demo versions of "Julia" in 1968, four of which have surfaced as bootleg recordings.
-While one of these versions is an instrumental, the rest consists simply of Lennon on guitar and vocals demonstrating the same Travis-picking style used on the official released version.
+While one of these versions is an instrumental, the rest consist simply of Lennon on guitar and vocals, demonstrating the same Travis-picking style used on the official released version.

 After four-and-a-half months in the studio recording what became the “White Album,” John finally premiered “Julia” in EMI Studio Two on October 13th, 1968.
+This was a Sunday, weekend days being implemented by the band because of the deadline for the finished album being so near.
 This, in fact, was the final song recorded for the album, two previously recorded songs being deleted (“Not Guilty” and “What's The New Mary Jane”) in favor of including “Julia” on the completed album.
-Even though The Beatles had been utilizing EMI Studios 8-track recording machines by this time, it apparently was decided that eight tracks weren't needed for this somewhat simple recording; therefore it was decided to use their tried-and-true four-track system.
+Even though The Beatles had been utilizing EMI Studio's 8-track recording machines by this time, it apparently was determined that eight tracks were not needed for this somewhat simple recording; therefore, it was decided to use their tried-and-true four-track system.

-However, the decision was to start again fresh, which John did with “take three,” this being the keeper as far as the guitar was concerned.
-Onto this John double-tracked his acoustic guitar and then layered three tracks of vocals, one overlapping the other in strategic spots and then double-tracked (and even triple-tracked) in others.
+"Take three," John's final attempt, became the keeper as far as the guitar was concerned.
+Onto this John double-tracked his acoustic guitar and then layered three tracks of vocals, one overlapping the other in strategic spots where the word "Julia" from the previous verse was sung simultaneous to the word "Julia" in the verse that followed it, and then double-tracked (and even triple-tracked) his vocals in other spots.
 At approximately 1 am the following morning, the recording of the song was complete.

-Both the stereo and mono mix of the song was created on this day as well, this taking place in the control room of EMI Studio Two by George Martin and engineers Ken Scott and John Smith.
-Only one attempt was needed for each of these mixes, little difference being detected between the stereo and mono mixes.
-After these and various other last minute “White Album” song mixes were created, the session for this day was finally complete by 6 am.
+Both the stereo and mono mixes of the song were created on this day as well, this taking place in the control room of EMI Studio Two by George Martin and engineers Ken Scott and John Smith.
+Only one attempt was needed for each mix, almost no differences being detected between the stereo and mono mixes.
+Unfortunately, excessive bass frequencies from these mixes detracted from the beauty of the song, encouraging many listeners to skip over this tender and beautiful John Lennon performance.
+After these and various other last minute “White Album” song mixes were created, the session for this day was finally complete by 6 am

 Song Structure and Style